TheSpaceDevs/spaceflightnewsapi/README.md

 In the Spring of 2021, Strapi announced that they would retire support for MongoDB.
 Since SNAPI was using MongoDB as the database, this had quite a big impact.
 Version 3 of the API is exactly the same as version 2 (in terms of the response), except the ID's.
 These changed from ObjectID's (strings) to integers.

+## Version 4
+In 2023 SNAPI V3 launched, completely re-written in Python (Django) for various reasons.
+Using proven libraries, this version is focussed on long-term stability and maintainability.

 ## Launch Library 2 integration

 Starting from version 2, we now have Launch Library 2 integration.
 This way you can easily get news related to a specific launch.